beenste-dataman/TopicTapestry/README.md

 - **Sort and Gather Files**

 Use the sort option to recursively sort files by filetype from your system.

 This copies them to a bulk target directory.
 The LDA script takes only a bulk directory as input, no subdirectories.
 So, this creates a clean bucket for the LDA script to run on.
 I use this script on massive datasets, and love it.
 It allows me to bucket unmanageable datasets into neat buckets.
 Then proceed to topic model them using LDA in steps 2-3.
 Analyze terabytes like they are putty in your hand.

 - **Perform LDA Analysis**

 Upon running runner.py, select the option to perform LDA analysis.
+(This is not a recursive tool, use the sorting tool to make a bucket to feed it)
 The script will guide you through the process.
+If you used the sorting script feed it that bucket directory you created.

 - **Query prior Results**

 Opt to query an existing CSV file.
 Enter the topic words of interest.
 Access the relevant files directly through the tool.
+Quickly open and read related files.

+- **Access The Interactive HTML Topic Modelling Output Dashboard**

+Choose the option for this and the dashboard will open in browser.

 ---